Thomas Abney

-Sir Thomas Abney (January 1640 – 6 February 1722) was a merchant and banker who served as Lord Mayor of London for the year 1700 to 1701.
+Sir Thomas Abney (January 1640 – 6 February 1722) was an English merchant and banker who served as Lord Mayor of London from 1700 to 1701.

 Abney was the son of James Abney and was born in Willesley, then in Derbyshire but now in Leicestershire.
 He was the younger brother of Edward Abney, later MP for Leicester.
 He was educated at Loughborough Grammar School, where a house is named after him.